ilaspltd/ILASP-releases/README.md

 # ILASP

-ILASP (Inductive Learning of Answer Set Programs) is a new logic-based learning system capable of learning normal rules, choice rules, constraints and weak constraints in ASP.
+ILASP (Inductive Learning of Answer Set Programs) is a new logic-based learning system capable of learning normal rules, disjunctive rules, choice rules, constraints and weak constraints in ASP.

 # Usage